-Discover a Secret Island in Grant, FL
+Discover a Secret Island in Grant, Florida

 The Indian River Lagoon is the most bio-diverse lagoon in the Northern Hemisphere and an indispensable refuge to the nearly one million neighboring Central Florida residents.
 Today, we're going to explore the lagoon in a couple of kayaks.